android/architecture-components-samples/PagingWithNetworkSample/README.md

 # Paging With Network Sample
+Demos Paging library with a backend API, that is, the Reddit API.

+## Introduction
 This sample demonstrates how to use the Paging library with a backend API (in this case [Reddit API][7]).